John Frush Knox: Subsequent career

 Knox’s clerkship ended when McReynolds fired him for taking time off to sit for the Washington, D.C. bar examination, which Knox failed.
 The remainder of his life was a succession of personal and professional disappointments.
 He returned to Illinois in 1937.
-He initially landed, from 1938 to 1942, a position with a prestigious Chicago law firm (Loesch, Scofield, Loesch & Burke) but was fired when he failed the Illinois bar examination.
-Although Knox finally passed the exam (on his third attempt), he never acquired a secure and permanent position with a firm.
-From 1942 to 1945, he worked as Senior Attorney, U.S. War Production Board, Region VI, and from 1945 to early 1947 at the Cravath law firm in New York City.
+He initially landed a position with a prestigious Chicago law firm (Mayer, Meyer, Austrian, and Platt) but was fired when he failed the Illinois bar examination in March of 1938.
+He cashed in on a family friendship and got a job with another law firm in Chicago (Loesch, Scofield, Loesch & Burke), but the war ruined their business.
+Although Knox finally passed the exam (on his third attempt in March 1939), he never acquired a secure and permanent position with a firm.
+From 1942 to 1945, he worked as Senior Attorney, U.S. War Production Board, Region VI, and from 1945 to early 1947 at the Cravath, Swaine, & Moore law firm in New York City.
 An attempt at running his family's already faltering mail-order book business after his father's death proved disastrous, but Knox eventually found his niche in the Chicago claims office of the Allstate Insurance Company, a Sears subsidiary, working there until his retirement in 1973.

 Knox was a member of the Bars of Illinois, New York and of the Supreme Court of the United States.
 He also belonged to the Society of Mayflower Descendants, the Society of Colonial Wars, the Sons of the American Revolution, the Sons of the Revolution, and the Society of the War of 1812.
 Knox's club at Harvard was Lincoln's Inn.